luxeengine/alpha/ROADMAP.md

 - implement 2d colliders and shapes
 - add nape support
 - add box2d support

+##modules

+####modules and extensions
+- figure out good workflow for extensions
+- figure out if we need/can do modules in a require fashion

+#####tiles and tilesheets module
+- support for tmx (added already), to test: isometric
+- support for transforms (i.e point to world and vice versa)

 ####general
 - browse classes and code from lab projects and see what we can add as modules and extensions, and what should be built in